 2021 is on track to become the worst legislative year ever for abortion rights in the U.S., with more than 560 abortion restrictions introduced in state legislatures in 47 states in the U.S., including in Texas, where the most restrictive anti-abortion law in the U.S. was enacted Sept.
+1. The fate of Roe v Wade could be determined by a case from Mississippi, that goes before the Supreme Court Dec.
 1. Find out how YOU can help support, protect, and expand abortion access for all people.

 UPDATE 9/24/21: The House has passed the Women’s Health Protection Act.
 See the roll call here.